cptdanko/Html5_Starter_App_With_Swift/README.md

 When you build this project in Xcode, you will see a tab based application which will have the following tabs
 - HTML content: this tab just shows the some HTML elements such as labels and icons obtained from the Ionic Framework.
 - iOS Notifications: this tab has HTML buttons that can schedule, print(to Xcode console) and cancel [local notifications].
-- Html5 Charts: The purpose of this tab is to showcase how to visualise data using an Html5 charting framework in a native iOS app....or simply put, how to draw Html5 based charts in a native iOS app.
-The charting library used for visualisation here is [chartist].
+- Html5 Charts: this tab aims to demonstrate how to visualise data using an Html5 charting framework in a native iOS app....or simply put, how to draw Html5 based charts in a native iOS app.
+The charting library used for visualisation here is [Chartist].
 I got to know about it from this excellent SitePoint article on [15 JS libraries for Creating Beautiful Charts].

 #Project goal
 My objective here is to provide an example of "How-to" do something, for this sort of app.
 If you would like to see an example on how to do something, then please let me know and I will see what I can do to include that.
 Also if you think you can add something to this repo, then by all means fork this repo, add your change and create a pull request.